Naturalistic plantings at Denver Botanic Gardens

 Below, foxtail lilies provide the ‘dough’ and the sculpture serves as a vertical at the Denver Botanic Gardens.

 Many point to the revolutionary landscapes created by Wolfgang Oehme and James van Sweden as the epitome of this kind of garden style.
 Characterized by broad strokes of naturalistic plantings, they include fields of perennials and grasses.
 Instead of the usual 5 or 7 plants, though, the groupings sometimes consist of as many as 3,000.
-Large swathes of same species enlarge the space visually, while repeated patterns help create rhythm and flow.
+These large swathes of same-species plants enlarge the space visually, while their repeated patterns create rhythm and flow.

 Naturalistic landscape designed by Oehme van Sweden